-(From the EiC: This is a guest post from a co-investigator at the Program for Education Research and Development, McMaster University. – Jonathan (@sherbino))
+(This is a guest post from a co-investigator at the Program for Education Research and Development, McMaster University. – Jonathan (@sherbino))

 By Sandra Monteiro (@monteiro_meded)